molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 Steps:

 1. Go to the data explorer
-2. Select the "cities" entity via the entity select dropdow.
+2. Select the "cities" entity via the entity select dropdown.
 3. The entity view modal is opened when you click on the ![View entity report button](images/reports/view-entityreport-button.png?raw=true, "Entity view") button".
 4. The default view will be: ![View entity report default](images/reports/default-entityreport-view.png?raw=true, "Entity view")
 5. Lets upload our own template.
 Place the "view-entityreport-specific-root_hospital_cities.ftl" in this MOLGENIS directory: "/molgenis/molgenis-dataexplorer/src/main/resources/templates.